prebid/Prebid.js/modules/weboramaRtdProvider.md

 # Description

+Weborama provides a Real-Time Data Submodule for `Prebid.js`, allowing to easy integrate different products such as:

-Weborama provides a Semantic AI Contextual API that classifies in Real-time a web page seen by a web user within generic and custom topics.
+* Semantic AI Contextual API that classifies in Real-time a web page seen by a web user within generic and custom topics.
 It enables publishers to better monetize their inventory and unlock it to programmatic.

+* Weborama Audience Manager (WAM) is a DMP (Data Management Platform) used by over 60 companies in the world.
+This platform distinguishes itself particularly by a high level interconnexion with the adtech & martech ecosystem and a transparent access to the database intelligence.

+* LiTE by SFBX® (Local inApp Trust Engine) provides “Zero Party Data” given by users, stored and calculated only on the user’s device.
+Through a unique cohorting system, it enables better monetization in a consent/consentless and identity-less mode.

-Contact prebid-support@weborama.com for information.
+Contact prebid-support@weborama.com for more information.

 ### Publisher Usage